theKidKas411/CIS241/README.md

-# CIS241 - Programing Level Systems and Utilies homework assignments and projects
+# CIS241 - Programing Level Systems and Utilities homework assignments and projects